 - Tax Responsibilities — In the eyes of the IRS, “short-term rentals” shouldn’t go beyond 14 days in a year.
 If it does, you’ll need to file it properly.
 FYI, Airbnb automatically sends tax forms documenting all income to the IRS, so if you skip your tax responsibilities, don’t be surprised if you’ll still get a letter from the federal agency.

-- More clean-ups – Because the turnaround for vacation-rental properties like this is high, you’d have to keep the place clean for the next guest.
+- More clean-ups — Because the turnaround for vacation rental properties like this is high, you’d have to keep the place clean for the next guest.
 This is especially true if you’re planning to rent out your place every weekend.
-(The good news to this though is that although there’s maintaining expenses to consider, there are services like Guesty to handle cleaning for you.
+The good news to this though is that platforms such as Airbnb allow you to charge a cleaning fee, and there are services like Guesty to handle cleaning for you.

 A Word about Renting Your Home Furnished vs. Unfurnished

 Whether you plan to rent your house short-term or long-term, you’d have to clean up your place and do a bit of sprucing up.
-This also means you have to remove your valuables, such as heirloom flower vase, jewelry case, collector’s items, and so on.
+This also means you have to remove your valuables, such as heirloom flower vases, jewelry, collector’s items, and so on.